charmed-kubernetes/kubernetes-docs/pages/k8s/charm-easyrsa.md

 toc: False
 ---

-This charm delivers the EasyRSA application to act as a Certificate Authority (CA) and creates certificates for related charms.
+This charm delivers the EasyRSA application to act as a Certificate Authority (CA) and create certificates for related charms.

-EasyRSA is a command line utility to build and manage Public Key Infrastructure (PKI) Certificate Authority (CA).

-The purpose of a Public Key Infrastructure (PKI) is to facilitate the secure electronic transfer of information.

 ## Deployment

-You can deploy an EasyRSA charm with Juju:
+To deploy EasyRSA:

 ```
 juju deploy easyrsa